torgiren/devops_blog/content/idea_devops_pushd_popd_en.rst

 what happened here...

-``popd`` command pooped the top element, that's why the second element became the top element and that changed current directory to ``/tmp``.
+``popd`` command popped the top element, that's why the second element became the top element and that changed current directory to ``/tmp``.

 With this knowledge, we can move to real-life example (one of the two I use most often)